-Well here’s an interesting dilemma.
-I read two intriguing articles in the July issue of Wired magazine: One was called “Harnessing the Power of Feedback Loops” by Thomas Goetz.
-The other was a blog post entitled “In Praise of Vagueness” by Jonah Lehrer.
-My initial reaction was “Hurray!
-I have content for my next two blog posts!”
+Two intriguing articles in the July issue of Wired magazine gave me new insight into providing feedback to learners.
+One was called “Harnessing the Power of Feedback Loops” by Thomas Goetz, and the other, “In Praise of Vagueness” by Jonah Lehrer.

-The gist of feedback loops is that, as one is provided with information about one’s behavior, it can be used to modify behavior in order to more closely approach a desired outcome.
-In Goetz’s article, he gives a compelling example (if all the comments to the article are any indication).
+The gist of feedback loops is that, as one is provided with information about their behavior, they modify their behavior in order to approach a desired outcome.

-I wanted to apply these concepts to learning, or organizational management, but here’s the problem: my mind keeps going back to Lehrer’s article on vagueness.
+I wanted to apply this concept to learning, or organizational management, but then my mind goes back to Lehrer’s article on vagueness.
 His article posits that sometimes humans are better motivated if they are not given completely accurate information.
 He cites the (totally relatable!) example of losing weight, which I will encapsulate slightly differently than he does.

 Let’s say you wish to lose 20 pounds.
 You work hard for a week, and you get on the scale, excited to see how your efforts have paid off.
 And you find that your state-of-the-art scale, which provides your weight down to the hundredth of a pound, is glaringly, heartlessly informing you that you have only lost 0.65 – two thirds – of a pound.
 If you’re me, you lose all motivation and go to the McDonald’s drive-through for dinner, thus sabotaging your weight loss efforts.